 - Emmie Wright, Secretary

-Emmie Wright is a 4th year-parent at ISC, with a daughter Stella (5) in Kindergarten and Jack (3) in the preschool class.
-After volunteering for the ISC in numerous capacities, she will begin serving the ISC this year as the Board Secretary.
+Emmie Wright is a 5th year-parent at ISC, with Jack (4) in the JK class.
 Emmie’s background is in bilingual education, and she taught high school Spanish for 15 years in independent schools in Charleston, SC, New York City, and at St. Anne’s-Belfield School in Charlottesville.
-While she is not currently teaching, she continues to give private Spanish classes from home.
+She has recently started teaching again at Tandem Friends School.
 Emmie speaks only Spanish with her two children at home, and believes strongly in the importance of bilingualism and language immersion from an early age.
 She loves the International School's community and mission, and is excited to serve.

 Committees of the ISC Board